Personal deductions are based on two concepts - one that you should not pay taxes on taxes, and two, as incentives to do certain things.

 And it is hard to change laws like this, without bankrupting lots of people.
-You buy a house, counting on an interest deduction, then they change the law and you can't afford the house anymore! sounds silly?
+You buy a house, counting on an interest deduction, then they change the law and you can't afford the house anymore!
+Sounds silly?
 Well, recently, student loan interest was made tax deductible.
-That really helped me out, as the last two years of my student loans, I could deduct the interest.
+That really helped me out, as the last two years of my student loans, I could deduct the tiny amount of interest.
 But the first 8 years?
 I was screwed.

 And that illustrates why tax laws should not be changed at a whim - when you create complex series of incentives, you can really mess with people's lives when you arbitrarily change them, such as through a "flat tax" scheme.

 There are other incentives as well.
 Children, for example, give you a small deduction.
 Not enough to justify having children, of course.
 And now we can deduct medical insurance premiums - the idea that we should be encouraged to buy health insurance.
 And if you get really, really sick, you can deduct the cost of medical bills, above a certain percentage of your income (I was only able to do this ONCE in my life!).

 For the most part, these types of deductions are designed to eliminate taxation on items of your life that are not really enjoyable, but necessary.
 Health care is not something you enjoy spending money on, and it isn't fair that some have to spend more than others (generally).